 About the Webinar

-This recorded edWebinar is of interest to K-12 teachers, school and district leaders, and district curriculum coordinators.
+This recorded webinar is of interest to teachers, school and district leaders, and education technology leaders of the elementary and middle school grades.